vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/032/13_yajnenendramavasA_chakre.md

 twice: I use the aid provided by the sacrifice (cf. 12d) to bring Indra here with his aid (cf. 12c).
 In Geldner’s tr. it is only Indra’s aid, but he allows for the other possibility in n.

 13a.
-Renou and WG also associate it only with Indra.
+Renou and Witzel Gotō also associate it only with Indra.
 Given the balanced expression of 12cd, I think it is meant to have a double reading.